dworthen/scf/README.md

 1. Start with a project structure you want to scaffold.
 2. Add [global prompts](#global-prompts) variables with _globals.yaml_.
-3. Declaratively define prompts for files using YAML front matter.
+3. Declaratively define prompts and SCF metadata using YAML front matter.
+4. Add [conditions](#conditional-scaffolding) for when a file should be scaffolded out using YAML front matter.
-4. Add [ES template strings](#es-template-strings), `${VARIABLE_NAME}`, to replace static content with variables.
+5. Add [ES template strings](#es-template-strings), `${VARIABLE_NAME}`, to replace static content with variables.
 (Or use [ejs](https://www.npmjs.com/package/ejs))
-5. Add [_.scfignore_](#special-files) file to specify which files should be ignored by SCF. _readme_ files are good candidates for _.scfignore_.
+6. Add [_.scfignore_](#special-files) file to specify which files should be ignored by SCF. _readme_ files are good candidates for _.scfignore_.
-6. Use.
+7. Use.
 Can either upload to github and use `scf create username/repo <ProjectName>` Or run `scf link .
 TEMPLATE_NAME` within the template project directory.
 Then run `scf create TEMPLATE_NAME <ProjectName>` anywhere. `scf link` works like `npm link`, allowing one to install local templates as global templates and then scaffold them from anywhere.

+There is no need for template developers to write generators or code to specify what to prompt users, how to respond to prompts, and how to copy files from one place to another.
+Instead, template developers start with the directory structure they wish to scaffold and begin to add YFM to declaritively create prompts, ES template strings to support dynamic data, and conditions to determine what is copied and when.

+This is the approach taken with [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template).
+The `basic` branch shows a simple project directory before adding any YFM or SCF specific content.
+The `master` branch shows what the project template looks like after adding SCF specific content and YFM.
+Scaffolding out the `master` branch allows the user to control what is scaffolded out.

-# Example SCF project templates
+## Sample SCF project templates

 - [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template).
 A simple static website template for the purpose of demonstrating SCF features.
 - [dworthen/scf-svelte-app](https://github.com/dworthen/scf-svelte-app-template).
 A template for [svelte](https://svelte.dev/) apps.

+# TODO

+A todo list is accumulating at [dworthen/scf/issues/1](https://github.com/dworthen/scf/issues/1).

 <!-- # Types of scaffolding